wongnai/wongnai-corpus/README.md

 ### 2.1 Files
 - The dataset is located in [Kaggle competition](http://bit.ly/cu-2018-nlp) which was created by [Dr.Ekapol Chuangsuwanich](https://www.facebook.com/ekapolc)

+- If you can't download files, they are also located here `review/review_dataset.zip`

 ### 2.2 Usage
 - The dataset is originally used for a Review Rating Prediction task.
-You can find an example of how to import the data from [this](https://colab.research.google.com/drive/1iOweEcd78oLdMAvAWOE6fNLp94aGv7th#scrollTo=8dihf3f3COtm). (by [Khun Korakot Chaovavanich](https://www.facebook.com/korakot.chaovavanich))
+You can find an example of how to import the data from [here](https://colab.research.google.com/drive/1iOweEcd78oLdMAvAWOE6fNLp94aGv7th#scrollTo=8dihf3f3COtm). (by [Khun Korakot Chaovavanich](https://www.facebook.com/korakot.chaovavanich))

-- In addition, it is also used for creating a [Text Classification Benchmark](https://github.com/kobkrit/nlp_thai_resources/blob/master/README.md) which was well described in [this](https://colab.research.google.com/drive/1cnJ6O3b1jwaHwvsMWW3oQw7f8X2Ka7Sp#scrollTo=jNTJ5rl6eKLB). (by [Khun Charin Polpanumas](https://www.facebook.com/charin.lin.5))
+- In addition, it is also used for creating a [Text Classification Benchmark](https://github.com/kobkrit/nlp_thai_resources/blob/master/README.md) which was well described [here](https://colab.research.google.com/drive/1cnJ6O3b1jwaHwvsMWW3oQw7f8X2Ka7Sp#scrollTo=jNTJ5rl6eKLB). (by [Khun Charin Polpanumas](https://www.facebook.com/charin.lin.5))